Meta Platforms, Inc. (NASDAQ:META) Insider Jennifer Newstead Sells 566 Shares

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) insider Jennifer Newstead sold 566 shares of Meta Platforms stock in a transaction on Tuesday, January 23rd.
-The stock was sold at an average price of $385.00, for a total value of $217,910.00.
-Following the completion of the sale, the insider now directly owns 35,286 shares of the company’s stock, valued at approximately $13,585,110.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) insider Jennifer Newstead sold 566 shares of the stock in a transaction on Tuesday, January 30th.
+The stock was sold at an average price of $404.00, for a total value of $228,664.00.
+Following the sale, the insider now owns 34,720 shares in the company, valued at approximately $14,026,880.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Jennifer Newstead also recently made the following trade(s):